 Nestled between Afghanistan, China, Ladakh, and India this is the remotest and most inaccessible mountain region in the world.

 In above mountains higher Ranges including five of the world’s fourteen highest peaks, this rugged region offers a sanctuary to some of the rare and most prized species of wildlife.
 The list of species found in this great wilderness is very long.

 There are several species of ibex found all over this vast mountain region.
 With the strict control on hunting some of them reach phenomenal sizes offering rewarding trophies to the daring hunters who venture in this great wilderness.

-Due to non availability of food and shelter as well as scarcity of fuel and strict control on logging everything needs to be acquired in advance and transported on difficult mountain trails by porters to the base camp.
+Due to non-availability of food and shelter as well as the scarcity of fuel and strict control on logging everything needs to be acquired in advance and transported on difficult mountain trails by porters to the base camp.
 Hunza Guides Pakistan: makes professional planning of the hunting expedition a necessity.

 From the base camp hunting scouts and mountain guides assist the hunters in making hunting plans and to establish advance camps closer to the ibex habitat from where scouting and stalking of the trophy animals is done.

 Ibex hunting is a very demanding venture and due to the ruggedness of the terrain and remoteness of this region hunters must be in top form.
 However, in the event of an accident or illness helicopters can be acquired for evacuation of causality.